Umair-khurshid/Growling-Cat/README.md

      rate-limited.
    - Reduce Concurrency: Lower the number of concurrent requests to 1 or 2.

- *Note:Some sites may still be difficult to crawl even with these adjustments.*
+ *Note: Some sites may still be difficult to crawl even with these adjustments.*